basherxz/DTCS/README.md

 # Roadmap

 - [x] Core leasing and task assignment logic

 - [x] Heartbeats and reliability layer (auto-lease renewal)

- - [ ] Next: Metrics and dashboard for visibility
+- [x] Metrics and dashboard for visibility

- - [ ] Plugin task runners (custom task logic)
+- [ ] Next: Plugin task runners (custom task logic)

 - [ ] Coordinator clustering for horizontal scaling

 # Project Goal

-> “To create a self-coordinating distributed task system that embodies reliability, autonomy, and scale — and to prove, through its existence, that complex systems can be built from first principles.”
+> “To create a self-coordinating distributed task system that embodies reliability, autonomy, and scale —
+> and to prove, through its existence, that complex systems can be built from first principles.”

 This project is both a technical and philosophical exploration:
 Can a simple, human-written program behave like a self-managing organism?